 Losing volume to the face due to the aging process is a common cosmetic issue for people who are experiencing common signs of aging.
 Many turn to dermal fillers and other temporary volumizers to remedy this lack of facial volume and rejuvenate their skin, but Dr. Wendell Perry has a safer, longer-lasting solution: transferring a person’s own fat cells into the face.

 As we age, shape and volume throughout the face are lost, creating lines and wrinkles that make us appear older or tired.
 There are several skin fillers and volumizers on the market that also treat this problem, but injecting chemical solutions into your skin can be risky and the results typically only last for a year or so.

 With a fat transfer procedure, your own fat cells are harvested from other parts of your body where excess fat can be found such as in the buttocks or abdomen.
 Through a safe, in-office procedure, the fat is then re-injected into the treated areas of the face or, in some cases, the hands.
 A facial fat grafting treatment can help with several skin conditions, including:

 - Skin depressions

-A fat transfer can be used in place of or in tandem with a facelift procedure in order to gain optimum results.
+A facial fat grafting procedure can be used in place of or in tandem with something more extensive, such as a facelift procedure, to gain optimum results.